datalad-handbook/book/docs/basics/101-104-summary.rst

 Currently, this is more of "best-practice building" than seeing DataLad magic.
 You can already explore the history, but for now, its been only informative, and hasn't been used for anything more fancy.
-The next lectures in ``DataLad-101`` will focus on utilizing the history in order to undo mistakes, changes to large content (as opposed to small content we have been modifying so far), and consuming existing datasets.
+The next lectures in ``DataLad-101`` will focus on extending the ``DataLad-101`` dataset, consuming existing datasets, and exploring more of the basic DataLad commands.
+Later on, we will look into utilizing the history in order to undo mistakes, or how to make changes to large content (as opposed to small content we have been modifying so far).